 - By the end of 2014, Canada’s agriculture and agri-food exports to Korea had plunged by more than 50 per cent.

 - This massive loss in exports is directly attributed to free trade agreements concluded between South Korea and Canada’s key competitors, namely the European Union in 2011 and the United States in 2012, and most recently Australia.
 Without a free trade agreement, Canada’s agri-food exports faced tariffs as high as 50 per cent, and in some cases 400 per cent, while our main competitors have had their tariffs eliminated or phased out.

-- Losing the South Korean market is a major blow to Canada’s agri-food industries, including beef, pork, canola and grains.
-Through the elimination of tariffs on 86.8 percent of agricultural tariff lines, the Canada-Korea FTA provided the level playing field that simply does not exist today.
+- Losing the South Korean market was a major blow to Canada’s agri-food industries, including beef, pork, canola and grains.
+Through the elimination of tariffs on 86.8 percent of agricultural tariff lines, the Canada-Korea FTA provided the level playing field that Canadian agri-food exporters needed.

 Canada Korea briefing note: English